Calculation of Photocarrier Generation from Optical Absorption for Time-domain Simulation of Optoelectronic Devices: Introduction

-One crucial mechanism in PCDs and PVDs is the generation of photocarriers upon absorption of the incident optical wave, which happens when the photon energy of the optical wave is high enough to excite electrons (typically larger than the bandgap energy of direct bandgap semiconductor materials)~\cite{photonics2019, Chuang2012, Piprek2018}.
-In device simulations, this mechanism is phenomenologically described by a generation rate model that depends on the optical power flux~\cite{photonics2019, Chuang2012, Piprek2018}.
-The generation rate can be estimated by the optical intensity, transmittance, and absorption coefficient in simple devices~\cite{photonics2019, Chuang2012, Piprek2018, Sano1990, Saeedkia2005, Kirawanich2008, Kirawanich2009, Khiabani2013, Moreno2014}.
-For complicated devices, the optical field distributions are inhomogeneous, and full-wave EM wave simulations are required.
-In this case, the generation rate can be calculated from the magnitude of the time-averaged Poynting vector, and it is done mostly in the frequency domain in the literature~\cite{Neshat2010, Burford2016, Bashirpour2017, Garufo2018, Deinega2012, Sha2012, Li2013solar, Deceglie2012, Fallahpour2015, In2015, Ahn2016, Zhou2018, Khabiri2012}.
+The operation of photoconductive and photovoltaic devices relies on generation of photocarriers upon the absorption of optical fields, which occurs when the photon energy of the field is high enough to excite electrons (typically larger than the bandgap energy of direct-bandgap semiconductors)~\cite{photonics2019, Chuang2012, Piprek2018}.
+In device simulations, this mechanism is described by a generation rate model that depends on the power flux density of the optical fields~\cite{photonics2019, Chuang2012, Piprek2018}.
+For simple devices, the generation rate can be estimated using the intensity of the optical incident field, the transmission and the absorption coefficient of the semiconductor~\cite{photonics2019, Chuang2012, Piprek2018, Sano1990, sano1990b, Saeedkia2005, Kirawanich2009, Khiabani2013, Moreno2014}.
+In complex devices, the optical field distribution is not a simple function of the incident field, and it has to be computed using a full-wave electromagnetic simulator.
+In this case, the generation rate is obtained using the magnitude of the time-averaged Poynting vector associated with the field distribution.
+This process is generally executed in the frequency domain~\cite{Neshat2010, Burford2016, Bashirpour2017, Garufo2018, Deinega2012, Sha2012, Li2013solar, Deceglie2012, Fallahpour2015, In2015, Ahn2016, Zhou2018, Khabiri2012} and ignores the coupling from the drift-diffusion equation to the Maxwell equations [interaction of the optical fields with photocarriers and the low-frequency fields generated by the photocurrents (freely moving photocarriers) are ignored].